thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   where `{type}` is the type of the configuration file that have been updated, for instance `tedge/configuration_change/tedge.toml`
 * Each message provides the path to the freshly updated file as in `{ "path": "/etc/tedge/tedge.toml" }`.

 Note that:
 * If no specific type has been assigned to a configuration file, then the path to this file is used as its type.
+  Update notifications for that file are then published on the topic `tedge/configuration_change/{path}`, for instance `tedge/configuration_change//etc/tedge/mosquitto-conf/c8y-bridge.conf`.
+* Since the type of configuration file is used as an MQTT topic name, the characters `#` and `+` cannot be used in a type name.
+  If such a character is used in a type name (or in the path of a configuration file without explicit type), then the whole plugin configuration `/etc/tedge/c8y/c8y-configuration-plugin.toml` is considered ill-formed.

+## Configuration via MQTT

+The configuration of the `c8y_configuration_plugin` (i.E. the content of its TOML file) is additionaly provided on MQTT.
+That allows adding configurations without need for local filesystem access (e.g. for external devices or containers).

+* Each file record of the TOML is reflected on a corresponding topic, as `tedge/configuration_config/{childid}/{type}`, where `{childid}` is the childid and `{type}` is the type of the file record.
+  For configurations that have no childid the `{childid}` is not part of the topic structure.

+  Examples:<br/>
+  `tedge/configuration_config/tedge.toml`<br/>
+  `tedge/configuration_config/child1/foo`
+* Each message provides all information of the corresponding file record.

+  Examples:<br/>
+  `{ path = '/etc/tedge/tedge.toml', type = 'tedge.toml' }`, for topic `tedge/configuration_config/tedge.toml`<br/>
+  `{ path = '/etc/child1/foo.conf', type = 'foo', childid = 'child1' }`, for topic `tedge/configuration_config/child1/foo`
+* The `c8y_configuration_plugin` publishs on start and on each change all file records to `tedge/configuration_config/`
+* The `c8y_configuration_plugin` publishs all file records with retain flag, to be visible any time on MQTT.
+* The `c8y_configuration_plugin` processes each message that is published to topic structure `tedge/configuration_config/`, stores the resulting configuration change it's configuration TOML file and adopts it immediately.

+Note that:
+* If no specific type has been assigned to a configuration file, then the path to this file is used as its type.